Joyce structures on spaces of quadratic differentials: Introduction

-We focus here on the holomorphic case $l=0$, and use the moduli spaces $\cM(C,E,\nabla,\Phi)$ to construct a Joyce structure on the quotient $M=\Quad(g,m)$.
-We then investigate various geometric properties of this Joyce structure.
-In particular we study its twistor space, and formulate the notion of a good Lagrangian, which seems to be a promising approach to defining ``physicist's slices'' in stability space.

-We leave for future research the problem of linking these Joyce structures to the non-linear RH problems defined by the DT theory of the categories $\cD(g,m)$.
-This would probably be more easily done in the cases $l>0$, using the Fock-Goncharov cluster structure on the wild character variety \cite{FG} following the approach of Gaiotto, Moore and Neitzke \cite{GMN2}.
-To carry out this programme, one would first need to generalise the results of this paper to the meromorphic setting.
+The space $\cM(C,Q)$ can be identified with a space of stability conditions on a CY$_3$ category by the work of Haiden \cite{Haiden}.
+We leave for future research the problem of using the Joyce structure constructed here to solve the RH problems of \cite{RHDT1} defined by the DT invariants of Haiden's category.
+This would probably be more easily accomplished in the setting of meromorphic quadratic differentials \cite{BS,Z}, using the Fock-Goncharov cluster structure on the wild character variety \cite{FG} and results from exact WKB analysis as in \cite{GMN2}.
+One particular example was treated in detail in this way in \cite{A2}, and other partial results have been obtained \cite{All0,All2}.